burnished-edge/plumbing-calculator/README.md

 ## Features

 ### Occupied Spaces Management
-Easily tailor your project's programming by creating, deleting, and organizing different occupied spaces to match your building plans.
+Tailor your project's programming by creating, deleting, and organizing occupied spaces to match your building plans.
 Grand Total fixture counts are listed at the bottom of the page.
-* **Create/Delete:** Add as many spaces as your project requires, or remove them with a single click.
+* **Create/Delete:** Add as many spaces as your project requires, or remove them.
-* **Reorder:** Keep your spaces organized however you see fit.
-Simply click and drag on a blank area of each section to reorder the list of spaces.
+* **Reorder:** Keep your spaces organized.
+Click and drag on a blank area of each section to reorder the list of spaces.

 ![Occupied Space Management](docs/images/spaces.png)

 ### Math Breakdown
 The tool includes an expandable **Math Breakdown** section under the Project Grand Totals.
-This reveals the exact formulas and fractional math used to calculate occupant loads and male/female distributions before the final integer rounding is applied at the project total level.
+This reveals the formulas and fractional math used to calculate occupant loads and male/female distributions before the final integer rounding is applied at the project total level.
 If you have multiple spaces listed under the same Occupancy type, it will aggregate these occupants before running calcs.
 You can audit the math breakdown against a manual calculation to confirm the fixture counts are correct.

 ![Math Breakdown](docs/images/breakdown.png)

 ### PDF Export
 Generate reports for plan check submission.
-The Print/Save PDF button automatically un-collapses all Math Breakdowns, strips away interactive UI elements, and formats the page for letter-sized sheets.
+The Print/Save PDF button un-collapses all Math Breakdowns, strips away interactive UI elements, and formats the page for letter-sized sheets.

 ### JSON Import and Export
 Save your work locally without the need for a database or backend server.
-* **Export:** Download your current project configuration as a lightweight `.json` file for your records.
+* **Export:** Download your current project configuration as a `.json` file for your records.
-* **Import:** Upload a previously saved `.json` file to instantly restore your project spaces, inputs, and settings.
+* **Import:** Upload a previously saved `.json` file to restore your project spaces, inputs, and settings.

 ![JSON](docs/images/json.png)

 ### Copy Share Link
-Collaborate effortlessly by generating a custom URL.
-Clicking the **Copy Link** button encodes your current project configuration directly into the URL hash, allowing you to share the exact state of your calculator with colleagues, clients, or plan checkers.
+Collaborate by generating a custom URL.
+Clicking the **Copy Link** button encodes your current project configuration directly into the URL hash, allowing you to share the state of your calculator with colleagues, clients, or plan checkers.

 ---